 Hey, great show as usual.

-I want to ask this lady Did you make the statement that going into this war, there was no clear plan?
+I want to ask this lady did you make the statement that going into this war, there was no clear plan?

-Did you make that statement earlier?
+Did you make That statement earlier?

-Aim that the United States has in terms of where, at what point it believes that Iran has been nullified to the point that it can't pose a threat to the United States and its Gulf partners.
+What I said was that there's no clear aim that the United States has in terms of where, at what point it believes that Iran has been nullified to the point that it can't pose a threat to the United States and its Gulf partners.

 You couldn't be more wrong.